tybenz/blog/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 little detail about your current session &mdash; plugins, scripts, which buffers are loaded, what your tabs and windows are doing.
 Because of this, a `mksession` file can be really large and really ugly.
-I actually found that most of the things `mksession` was saving to be a bit redudant.
+I actually found that most of the things `mksession` was saving to be a bit redundant.
 For the most part, the scripts I want executed when I launch VIM are all present in my `.vimrc`.
 So I took the bits that I needed and starting creating my own session files by hand.